 - Preheat oven to 400ºF.

-- Bake until puff pastry is golden, about 10 minutes.
+- Bake until puff pastry is golden, per package directions.
 Let puff pastry sit until cool to touch.

 - In a small bowl combine nuts and dried fruits.